Israel's Netanyahu walks political tightrope on Washington trip following Biden's exit from race

-JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu heads to Washington on Monday, leaving behind a brutal war to make a politically precarious speech before Congress at a time of great uncertainty following Joe Biden's withdrawal from the presidential race.
+JERUSALEM (AP) — Israeli Prime Minister Benjamin Netanyahu left for Washington on Monday, leaving behind a brutal war to make a politically precarious speech before Congress at a time of great uncertainty following Joe Biden's withdrawal from the presidential race.

+Before stepping on the plane, Netanyahu said that regardless of who will be the next president, “our enemies must know that Israel and the United States stand together tomorrow and always."
+He added that he intended to meet with President Biden and thank him for more than 40 years of friendship, while pushing him on certain issues where Netanyahu wants to receive more support.

 With efforts ongoing to bring about a cease-fire between Israel and Hamas, rising concerns about the war spreading to Lebanon and Yemen, and the U.S. in the midst of a dizzying election campaign, Netanyahu's speech has the potential to cause disarray on both sides of the ocean.